 Govt fully cognisant of inflation's impact on poor: PM Imran

-- Prime minister says Sindh shut down three mills which contributed to the hike in sugar price
+- Says govt bearing burden of Rs450 billion to reduce negative effect of rising prices

-Prime Minister Imran Khan has said that the whole world, including Pakistan, is facing inflation after the Covid-19 pandemic and the government is fully cognisant of the impact of inflation on the poor.
+Prime Minister Imran Khan has said that the whole world, including Pakistan, is facing higher prices after the Covid-19 pandemic and the government is fully cognisant of the impact of inflation on the poor.

 "The government is bearing the burden of Rs450 billion to lessen the impact of inflation on the poor," said Khan.